The Newton polygon of a planar singular curve and its subdivision: Preliminaries

 \begin{ex} Refer to Example \ref{secondexample}.
-The point $p=(1,1)$ is a point of multiplicity 3 for the curve $C'$.
-One can notice how it affects the subdivision of $\Delta(\A)$ for the curve $\Val (C')$.
-The point $P=(0,0)$ lies on an edge $E$ of multiplicity $m=3$ and divides it in the ratio 1:2.
-The sum of the areas of the faces which are incident to at least one vertical edge is $2+5/2+1=11/2$ which is greater than $m^2/2=3^2/2$.
-This fact is an incarnation of \hyperref[exertion_edges]{The Exertion Theorem for edges}. \end{ex}
+The point $p=(1,1)$ is a point of multiplicity $m=3$ on the curve $C'$.
+This affects the subdivision of the Newton polygon of $C'$ in the following way: \begin{itemize} \item The point $P=(0,0)$ belongs to an edge $E$ of the weight $m=3$. \item The sum of the areas of the faces dual to the vertices of $\Trop(C')$ on the extension of $E$ is $2+5/2+1=11/2$, which is greater than $m^2/2=3^2/2$. \end{itemize} \end{ex} These two facts are particular incarnations of \hyperref[exertion_edges]{the Exertion Theorem for edges}.

 \begin{lemma} Suppose $ad-bc=1$ where $a,b,c,d\in \ZZ$.
 The transformation $\Psi:(x,y)\mapsto (x^ay^b,x^cy^d)$ preserves multiplicity at the point $p=(1,1)$, i.e., $\mu_{(1,1)}(C)=\mu_{(1,1)}(\Psi(C))$. \end{lemma}